-How to create a Business Plan for your Mobile Brand (MVNO)
+Why is a Business Plan for your MVNO important?

 - Where do you want to offer your services?

-- Who is your target market and audience?
+- What is your target market and who is your audience?

 - What gap in the market are you addressing and how will your mobile service differ from others?